marcosrachid/keycloak-theme-import/README.md

-Lighting Gale Themes
+Keycloak Themes
 ===================

-Here we have the keycloak modified themes for the BHIP Lighting Gale project.
+Here we have the keycloak modified themes as example project.

 ## Login ##